Full field X-ray Scatter Tomography: Discussion

 \section{Discussion}

 We demonstrated 3D tomographic reconstruction from scattered photons with full-field X-ray illumination of a PMMA phantom and a juvenile rat.
-In contrast with previous methods, which have used pencil- or fan-beam illumination, this allows the method to be applied to existing setups in which full-field absorption imaging is already performed.
+In contrast with previous methods, which have used pencil- or fan-beam illumination, this allows the method to be added to existing setups in which full-field transmission imaging is already performed.

-There are many avenues for improvement of the imaging reported here.
-Our imaging system resolution is currently limited by the pinhole diameter, which was chosen to match the detector sensitivity, and not aimed at resolving the smallest features in the rat.
-The resolution of the scatter tomograms was, however, sufficient to resolve anatomical features of the rat airways and lungs, so matching the stated aim of allowing for the possibility of lung volume estimation.
-Moving to coded apertures or pinhole arrays could increase the resolution and also the photon flux reaching the detector, improving the signal-to-noise ratio and dose efficiency.
-The latter two would also be improved by changing the detector technology to direct-detection photon-counting detectors or by optimizing scintillator materials.
+There are many avenues for improvement of the imaging system reported here.
+The resolution is currently limited by the pinhole diameter, which was chosen to match the detector sensitivity, and not aimed at resolving the smallest features in the rat, despite being able to clearly resolve the larger bone-equivalent cylinder in the phantom.
+This is evident from the inability to resolve the bones, whose diameters are similar to the $\mathcal{O}$(1\unitspace\si{mm}) scatter tomogram resolution achieved.
+The resolution was, however, sufficient to resolve anatomical features of the rat airways and lungs, so matching the stated aim of allowing for the possibility of lung volume estimation.

-The edges in the phantom appear evenly blurred, indicating an isotropic \gls{psf} and suggesting that deconvolution could be useful for enhancing detail, albeit at the expense of noise and increased difficulty of performing image operations like segmentation.
-This was attempted but the difference in length scales required to reveal new structure with our samples is greater than the moderate improvement that might be seen with deconvolution.
+The edges in the phantom appear evenly blurred, indicating an isotropic \gls{psf} and suggesting that deconvolution could be used to enhance detail, albeit at the expense of increased noise.
+We attempted this but found that the resolution improvement was insufficient to reveal new structure with our specimens.

 Any background signal present due to multiple scattering did not prevent us from distinguishing features and different tissues.
-Indeed, the measured contrast in the scatter slice image was of a similar order to that from absorption imaging.
-This provides strong evidence for the legitimacy of applying full-field illumination to samples of similar composition and size to ours.
+Indeed, the measured contrast in the scatter slice image was of a similar order to that from transmission imaging.
+This provides strong evidence for the legitimacy of applying full-field illumination to objects of similar composition and size to ours.
 Any correction scheme developed in future would further increase the contrast by reducing the cupping artifact visible across the phantom and increasing the measured value in the PMMA substrate.